timwindsor/BB10-WebWorks-Framework/extension_template/README.md

 for the extension.

-__example.memory__ is the extension ID as it defined in __manifest.js__ and serves as a prefix to all methods and fields define in the __client.js__
+__example.memory__ is the extension ID as it defined in __manifest.js__ and serves as a prefix to all methods and fields defined in the __client.js__

-__example.memory__._getMemory_ - Call this method to get free memory bytes __example.memory__._monitorMemory_ - Call this method to register and be notified on memory events.
+__example.memory__._getMemory_ - Call this method to get free memory bytes __example.memory__._monitorMemory_ - Call this method to register and be notified of memory events.

 ####See sample code below: